mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/caller-activation-group-attribute.md

 ---
-title: CallerActivationGroupAttribute class
+title: "CallerActivationGroupAttribute class | QSYS API Reference Guide"
 description: "Defines the special Attribute used to mark a program or service program class for it to be activated in the caller&#39;s Activation Group. "
-last_modified_at: 2024-06-28T18:18:37Z
+last_modified_at: 2024-07-09T17:00:49Z
 ---

 Defines the special Attribute used to mark a program or service program class for it to be activated in the caller's Activation Group.